debops/debops/docs/ansible/roles/debops.rsyslog/unprivileged-tls.rst

 The unprivileged operation places certain restrictions on the system configuration.
 In particular, the ``rsyslog`` process only uses its primary system group, dropping any additional groups the user is in.
-This means, that using TLS with the default configuration maintained by debops.pki_ role becomes problematic - unprivileged ``rsyslog`` process uses only its own primary group, so it cannot access private keys to allow encrypted connections.
+This means, that using TLS with the default configuration maintained by :ref:`debops.pki` role becomes problematic - unprivileged ``rsyslog`` process uses only its own primary group, so it cannot access private keys to allow encrypted connections.